jhroemer/ts-generate-mock-data/README.md

 npm run test
 ```

 To ensure distinctiveness, a unique identifier is added to both mock file names and variable names.
-To achieve deterministic test results, the environment variable `RANDOM_VALUE_TEST_REPLACEMENT´ must be set to `123`.
+To achieve deterministic test results, the environment variable `RANDOM_VALUE_TEST_REPLACEMENT` must be set to `123`.